Joshua62210/Pointer-No-Catch-Up-Delay/README.md

 Movement coalescing: Windows may merge movements that are very close together to reduce the number of events delivered.

-Queues/frame rate: if the application (video games) reads inputs per IPS or if the event queue is busy, delivery may be slightly delayed.
+Queues/frame rate: if the application (video games) reads inputs per FPS or if the event queue is busy, delivery may be slightly delayed.

 Visual catch-up: sometimes the pointer makes small additional movements just after, while everything catches up.